rzach/multlog/doc/multlog.md

   - `\ShortName` may contain code for an abbreviation or symbol for the logic. `\ShortName` will be called in math mode.
   - `\FullNameOfLogic` is the macro used to insert the name of the logic.
-By default it will be "`<logname>` logic", plus `\ShortName`, if defined.
+By default it will be "`<logname>` logic".
 Sometimes this doesn't work, so, e.g., you could say:
     ```
     texExtra("FullNameOfLogic", "Halld\\'en's logic of nonsense").
     ```